Bisalpur Dam: History

+The Bisalpur Dam was set in name of Bisaldev-IV of Chauhan Dynasty Ajmer.

 The Bisalpur dam was constructed in the 1990s by the Rajasthan state government.
 During the construction, the people displaced by the dam protested against the state government's rehabilitation and resettlement policy, calling it unjust.

 In October 1999, the Ashok Gehlot-led Congress government sanctioned a project to bring the Bisalpur reservoir water to the state capital Jaipur.
 However, the project could not be implemented because of financial constraints.
 In 2004, the Vasundhara Raje-led BJP government started the construction of a pipeline to bring Bisalpur water to Jaipur.
 The project was co-financed by the Asian Development Bank (ADB) and the Japan International Cooperation Agency (JICA).
 ADB financed the transmission system (including purification), while JICA financed the transfer system with an 8.88 billion yen 30-year loan at an interest rate of 1.3%.
 The project was opposed by farmers relying on the Bisalpur water for irrigation.
 On 13 June 2005, 5 farmers were shot dead while protesting the diversion of Bisalpur water to Jaipur.
 The Bisalpur water reached Jaipur in 2009, leading to public protests in surrounding districts like Ajmer, Bhilwara, Dausa and Tonk, whose residents demanded a share of the water.